 Yes, it’s “easy” for me to say all that right now, I know.
 But worry not my friend, since judging by the amount of hair I find in my hand every morning in the shower and after applying the styling cream, I think that I may be in line for some catching up with you fairly soon.
 We will carry on this conversation when we talk about constructing a dominant Vibe.

 And now let’s go back to a more upbeat tone :)

 Power is nothing without control, and having the right haircut is not enough if you don’t use the right product to style it.
-The first step here is to type “hair type chart” in your search engine, and in the “images” section you will see tables like the one just below:
+The first step here is to type “hair type chart” in your search engine, and in the “images” section you will see tables like this one: